 Apply Efudix once or twice daily as advised by your doctor.
 Apply in the morning and then again in the late afternoon or early evening.

 Do not apply Efudix immediately before going to bed.
 Contact with pillows or sheets may result in undesirable spreading of Efudix to normal skin that does not need treatment.

 Use your medicine at about the same time each day.
 Using Efudix at the same time each day will have the best effect.
 It will also help you remember when to use it.

 Continue using Efudix for as long as your doctor has told you to.
 Continue treatment up until the ulceration stage, usually 3 to 4 weeks.
 The healing process is usually complete 1 to 2 months after the end of treatment.
 The healthy skin surrounding the treated area may occasionally become reddened, but will soon resume its normal colour once treatment is stopped.

 Do not try to make up for the application you missed by applying more at the next application.

 If you are not sure what to do, ask your doctor or pharmacist.

-If you use too much or ingest the cream (overdose)
+If you use too much (overdose) or swallow the cream

-Immediately telephone your doctor or the Poisons Information Centre (Australia 13 11 26; New Zealand 0800 764 766) for advice, or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have used too much or ingested Efudix.
+Immediately telephone your doctor or the Poisons Information Centre (tel: 13 11 26) for advice, or go to Accident and Emergency at the nearest hospital, if you get Efudix in your eyes, nose or mouth or you think that you or anyone else may have used too much Efudix.
 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.